-Greece: Reorganization of the wholesale electricity market13.
-June 2017. / SEE Energy News
+Greece: Reorganization of the wholesale electricity market, SEE Energy News

 The development of the Target Model requires a coordinated approach on the operation and allocation of the transmission capacity of interconnections.
 According to the explanatory statement of law 4425/2016, the integration of the European electricity markets shall contribute in the development of the European economy by allowing all European citizens to access low cost electricity resources and therefore minimize the costs of production with a respective maximisation of the benefit for consumers.
 In addition, apart from consumers, European industry, and thus Greek economy, which is called to compete with economies of other developed countries, shall benefit.